Tim Polasek: Northern Illinois

 In 2013 Polasek joined the Huskies as the team's tight ends coach and fullbacks coach.
 He helped the team to the 2013 Mid-American Conference championship game and Poinsettia Bowl.

-North Dakota State (second stint)
+North Dakota State (offensive coordinator)

 In 2014 Polasek returned to Fargo, as the team's offensive coordinator and running backs coach.
 He stayed in that role until the end of the 2016 season after winning two additional championships with the Bison.

 Iowa

-It was announced in February of 2017 that Polasek would become the offensive line coach at the University of Iowa under Kirk Ferentz.
+In February 2017 he became the offensive line coach at the University of Iowa under Kirk Ferentz.
 He stayed there until after the 2020 season.

 Wyoming

-On February 10, 2021 the Wyoming Cowboys announced that Tim Polasek would reunite with Craig Bohl as the team's new offensive coordinator and quarterbacks coach.
+On February 10, 2021 the Wyoming Cowboys announced Polasek would reunite with Craig Bohl as the team's new offensive coordinator and quarterbacks coach.

+North Dakota State (head coach)

+On Dec.
+17, 2023, Polasek was announced as the new head coach, replacing Matt Entz.
+He left to be the assistant head coach of the defense and linebackers coach for USC.
+In his first year, Polasek lead the Bison to a 14-2 record, winning both the Missouri Valley Football conference title and the National Championship, beating Montana State 35-32, the Bisons 11th title game appearance and 10th win in 14 years.

+The following year (2025), Polasek led the Bison to another conference title and the first undefeated conference record (8-0) since 2019.